 So, while ChatGPT and chatbots may seem similar on the surface, there are important differences in their capabilities and the ways they are trained to interact with users.

 Chatbots allow you to pinpoint their queries and deliver relevant answers rather than scrolls and click-to-find the information customers and decision-makers are looking for.
 Gartner predicts that chatbots will handle over 85% of questions in 2021.

 Of course, bots eliminate the need for traditional call channels, inconsistent customer service, and wait and drop times.
-You can integrate these chatbots on your website or any other social media platform to be present wherever your customers and employees are.
+You can integrate these chatbots on your company websites or any other social media platform to be present wherever your customers and employees are.

-56% of people prefer to message than speak to customer service.
+56% of people prefer to message than speaking to customer service.

 - Microsoft report on future of chatbots